Bondurant–Farrar Community School District

 The Bondurant–Farrar Community School District is a rural public school district headquartered in Bondurant, Iowa.

 The district is mostly in eastern Polk County, with a small area in Jasper County.
 The district serves Bondurant, the unincorporated community of Farrar, and the surrounding rural areas.
+This district also operates their schools like Bondurant-Farrar High School, Bondurant-Farrar Junior High School, and Bondurant-Farrar Intermediate School.

 Dr. Rich Powers has been superintendent since 2014.
 Dr. Powers was selected for the 2020 Superintendent Outstanding Administrator Award by the Iowa Bandmasters Association (IBA).